 - There is no burden of paying interest or installments like borrowed capital.
 So, the risk of bankruptcy also reduces.
 Businesses in infancy stages prefer equity capital for this reason.

-Borrowed capital is the capital arranged from outside sources.
-These include the following:
+Borrowed or debt capital is the capital arranged from outside sources.
+These sources of debt financing include the following:

 - Financial institutions,